 Vacuum aspiration takes about 5 to 10 minutes and most women go home a few hours later.

 Dilatation and evacuation (D&E)

-Used from around 15 weeks of pregnancy.
+This is used after 14 weeks of pregnancy.
 It involves inserting special instruments called forceps through the cervix and into the womb to remove the pregnancy.

 After an abortion

 You do not usually need to have any other tests or appointments after a surgical abortion, or a medical abortion in hospital.

 If you have a medical abortion at home, you may need to have a special kind of pregnancy test or scan to make sure the pregnancy has ended.